Katahdin Iron Works: Iron Works

-Early European surveyor Moses Greenleaf translated the Abnaki name Munnalammonungan for the west branch of the Pleasant River as "very fine paint."
+Early European surveyor Moses Greenleaf translated the Abenaki name Munnalammonungan for the west branch of the Pleasant River as "very fine paint."
 About 1820 he found Ore Mountain of orange, yellow, and red iron oxide pigments used for Abnaki paints.
 It was identified as a limonite gossan in 1843.
 Samuel Smith built a road from Brownville, Maine in 1841 and then built a company town where the West Branch of the Pleasant River flows out of Silver Lake.
 The town included the American Lumber Company sawmill, boarding house, cooperative store, town hall, school, post office, stables, and homes for 200 families.
 Stonemasons then built a 55-foot high rock blast furnace with water-powered blowers.
 They also built eighteen stone beehive kilns to convert wood to charcoal for producing about 2,000 tons of pig iron annually.

 The gossan became the primary source of mined ore in 1845.
 The ore was roasted to drive off sulfur dioxide.
 Smith sold the operation to David Pingree who organized the Katahdin Iron Works.
 When pig iron sold slowly, Pingree built a puddling refinery to produce wrought iron.
 The Boston market for wrought iron remained poor, and the iron works ceased operation from 1857 until the American Civil War increased iron demand in 1863.
 When Pingree died, a group of Bangor, Maine businessmen formed the Piscataquis Iron Works Company to take over the operation in 1876.
 They refurbished the boarding house as the Silver Lake Hotel for the tourist trade; and hired a Swedish mining engineer in 1877 to improve the iron by reducing the silicon content.
 The 19-mile (31-km) Bangor and Katahdin Iron Works Railway was built in 1881 to connect the town with what would become the Bangor and Aroostook Railroad at Milo, Maine.

 The railway began operating in 1882, but a hurricane fanned sparks from the kilns into a fire which caused major damage to the plant.
 By 1885 a rebuilt plant was selling high quality iron for railroad car wheels and cruiser engines for the United States Navy.
 Production ceased in 1890 when the costs of diminishing supplies of charcoal became uncompetitive with large supplies of coke available to Pennsylvania producers.

 The gossan deposit overlies a pyrrhotite deposit of iron sulfide ore.
 Assuming the depth matches the known surface area, this deposit would be among the world's largest sulfide deposits.
 However, the rural location and poor quality of the ore continues to make it uneconomic to mine.